slochower/smirnoff-host-guest-manuscript/manuscript.md

 ## Results and discussion

 This results section is organized as follows.
-We first present a comparison of SMIRNOFF99Frosst and two iterations of the General AMBER Force Field (GAFF [@YmRgHfeU]) on predicting binding free energies ($\Delta$G) and binding enthalpies ($\Delta$H) of small molecule guests to α-cyclodextrin (αCD) and β-cyclodextrin (βCD).
+We first present a comparison of SMIRNOFF99Frosst and two iterations of the General AMBER Force Field (GAFF [@YmRgHfeU]) on predicting binding free energies (ΔG) and binding enthalpies (ΔH) of small molecule guests to α-cyclodextrin (αCD) and β-cyclodextrin (βCD).
 We then detail how the behaviors of guest molecules changes between force fields and finally we summarize the parameter differences between SMIRNOFF99Frosst and GAFF along with the effects of the parameter differences.

 ### Binding free energies and enthalpies

-SMIRNOFF99Frosst does about as well as, or even better than GAFF v1.7, depsite have far fewer numerical parameters on predicted $\Delta$G and $\Delta$H compared to the values measured with isothermal titration calorimetry.
+SMIRNOFF99Frosst does about as well as, or even better than GAFF v1.7, depsite have far fewer numerical parameters on predicted ΔG and ΔH compared to the values measured with isothermal titration calorimetry.
 SMIRNOFF99Frosst has an overall agreement of under 1 kcal/mol on binding free energies and under 2 kcal/mol on binding enthalpies across the 43 host-guest systems ([@fig:dG-dH]).
-Overall, the correlation between SMIRNOFF99Frosst and experiment is mediocre, ranging from an R$^2$ value of 0.34 to 0.54 for $\Delta$G.
+Overall, the correlation between SMIRNOFF99Frosst and experiment is mediocre, ranging from an R$^2$ value of 0.34 to 0.54 for ΔG.
-The results are more varied for $\Delta$H with R$^2$ ranging from 0.09 to 0.54.
+The results are more varied for ΔH with R$^2$ ranging from 0.09 to 0.54.
-In particular, SMIRNOFF99Frosst underestimates the binding free energy and binding enthalpy of cyclic alcohols and mostly underestimates the binding entropy ([@fig:S99-vs-experiment-entropy]).
+In particular, SMIRNOFF99Frosst underestimates the binding free energy and binding enthalpy of cyclic alcohols and mostly underestimates the binding entropy ([@fig:TdS]).
 Guests containing ammonium or carboxylate functional groups appear to be equally over- and under-estimated for binding free energy.

-Notably, SMIRNOFF99Frosst does better on αCD than βCD ([@fig:S99-vs-experiment-by-cyclodextrin]).
+Notably, SMIRNOFF99Frosst does better on αCD than βCD ([@fig:dG-dH-by-cyclodextrin]).

 <div id="fig:dG-dH">
 ![](images/SMIRNOFF99Frosst-vs-Experiment-dG.png){#fig:somethingA width=3.5in}